sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 - ONCE subscription for a non-DB path, without wildcard keys
 - ONCE subscription with unknown path

+GetSubscribePreferences gNOI API:

+- Get preferences for a container path that supports ON_CHANGE and all its subpaths also support ON_CHANGE
+- Get preferences for a container path that supports ON_CHANGE but some of its child paths do not
+- Get preferences for a path that do not support ON_CHANGE
+- Get preferences for a leaf path (with and without ON_CHANGE support)
+- Get preferences for multiple paths
+- Get preferences with include_subpaths=true
+- Get preferences with subscribe_supported filter
+- Get preferences for a non-db path
+- Get preferences without wildcard keys and without module prefexes
+- Check error response for an invalid path
+- Send reuest and close the client stream immediately (manual verification of server logs)
+- Send reuest and close the channel immediately (manual verification of server logs)

 ## 10.2 UT with Spytest

 Spytest module `apis.yang.utils.gnmi` provides APIs to connect, subscribe and verify notifications.